UMMS-Biocore/dolphin/docs/_build/html/_sources/dolphin-ui/excelimport.txt

 * *characteristics: tag:* Biosource characteristic.

-Please note that Sample name must be present and the Lane name and Protocol name must match one provided in their respected tabs.
+Please note that Sample name must be present and the Import name and Protocol name must match one provided in their respected tabs.

 **DIRS:**